simplertasks/aicommandscript/README.md

 - **Author**: Creator’s name
 - **Description**: What the app does
 - **Tone**: How AI should communicate (friendly, professional, educational, etc.)
+- ** Compatibility: list which LLM's the script has been tested with

 ### 3. FLOW